folke/which-key.nvim/README.md

 the popup is shown.

 The `expand` property allows to create dynamic mappings.
 Only functions as `rhs` are supported for dynamic mappings.
-Two examples are included in `which-key.extras`:
+Three examples are included in `which-key.extras`:

 - `require("which-key.extras").expand.buf`: creates numerical key to buffer mappings
 - `require("which-key.extras").expand.tab`: creates numerical key to tab mappings